deepak-kosaraju/k8s-admin-certification/README.md

 ### [Kubernetes Node Types and their Components](https://kubernetes.io/docs/concepts/overview/components/) (19%)

-- `Master` - cluster’s control plane with HA setup (or) single node instance
+- [Master/Control Plane](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/architecture/architecture.md#cluster-control-plane-aka-master) - cluster’s control plane with HA setup (or) single node instance
   - `kube-apiserver` - answers api call
   - `etcd` - key/value store used by API Server for configuration and other persistent storage needs
   - `kube-scheduler` - Determins which nodes are responsable for `PODS` and their respective containers as they are up in the cluster